Blog

 SLUI 4

-2. Select your country and follow the instructions on the screen.
+2. Select your country and follow the on-screen instructions.

-3. You will be asked to enter your identification number and will receive a confirmation code, which you must enter in the appropriate field.
+3. You will be asked to enter your ID number and will receive a confirmation code, which you must enter in the appropriate field.

 The most common causes of error 0xc0020036

-• Incorrect system installation or incorrect system version relative to the key
+• Incorrect system installation or an incorrect system version relative to the key

 • Problems connecting to the Microsoft activation server

-• Outdated version of Windows or missing required updates
+• An outdated version of Windows or missing required updates

-• Incorrect product key or entering it in the wrong system edition
+• Invalid product key or entered in the wrong system edition

 Additional tips

-• Ensure that the system version (Home, Pro, Education, Enterprise) corresponds to the purchased key.
+• Make sure the system version (Home, Pro, Education, Enterprise) matches the product key you purchased.

 • Install the latest updates—especially for Windows 7 and 8.1, which may require service packs or security updates.

-• Disconnect external USB devices, which can sometimes affect the stability of activation services.
+• Disconnect any external USB devices, as they can sometimes affect the stability of activation services.

-• If you continue to experience problems, consider reinstalling the system using the original ISO image.
+• If you continue to experience problems, you should consider reinstalling the system using the original ISO image.

 Summary

-Activation error 0xc0020036 may seem serious, but in most cases, fixing it boils down to a few proven steps: verifying your Internet connection, repairing system files, re-entering the key, and checking the system version.
-With these methods, you can quickly and effectively resolve this issue, restoring full functionality to your Windows operating system.
+Activation error 0xc0020036 may seem serious, but in most cases, fixing it comes down to a few proven steps: verifying your Internet connection, repairing system files, re-entering the product key, and checking the system version.
+Using these methods, you can quickly and effectively resolve this issue, restoring full functionality to your Windows operating system.

 Sign in